A Guide to DevOps Monitoring

-DevOps monitoring is the practice of implementing processes and tools for the purpose of enforcing visibility into the DevOps pipeline.
-Typically, monitoring implementations collect metrics which are used for alerting, notifications, and logging.
+DevOps monitoring is the practice of implementing processes and tools to enforce visibility into the DevOps pipeline.
+Typically, monitoring implementations collect metrics that are used for alerting, notifications, and logging.
 In DevOps, there are four important areas you should monitor—latency, traffic, errors, and saturation.

 You can set up DevOps monitoring by using a variety of metrics, including host-based metrics, application metrics, network and connectivity metrics, server pool metrics, and external dependency metrics.
 When configuring monitoring, you should also take into account available resources, component functions, deployment environments, and metric utility.

 In this article, you will learn:

 - What are metrics, and why do you need to collect them?